Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The Model/Rival method is not frequently used, and if it is, it is typically done in conjunction with other reward-based methods.

-In the video below, Dr. Patricia McConnell loosely demonstrates Model/Rival method.
+In the video below, Dr. Patricia McConnell loosely demonstrates the Model/Rival method.

 Why Is Reward-Based Training the Best Method for a Golden Retriever?